Bible Definitions Shed Light On God’s Word!

 Incarnation:

-In Christian theology, it is the eternal Word of God embodied in the flesh of Jesus during his time on earth.
+In Christian theology, it is the eternal Word of God embodied in Jesus’s flesh during his time on earth.

 Intelligent Design: